 Meet Maestro smoothly handles this situation, allowing events to be swum as, for example, the 11-18 Girls 50 Free, but scored and placed for the 11-12s, the 13-14s, and the 15-18s.

-Use the pencil icon to edit a meet event, or trash can if you need to delete one.
+Use the pencil icon to edit a meet event, or select the event and then the Remove button if you need to delete one.

 An existing event group can be split into separate events by clicking the pencil icon and then the Ungroup button.